SafeMoon: 2022: Migration to SafeMoon V2

-2023: LP hack and Fraud Indictment
+2023: Liquidity pool hack and fraud indictment

-On 29 March 2023, hackers exploited a security flaw in the smart contract of SafeMoon's liquidity pool which saw USD 9 million worth of SFM tokens depleted from SafeMoon's liquidity pool causing a drop in the token’s price.
+On 29 March 2023, hackers exploited a security flaw in the smart contract of SafeMoon's liquidity pool which saw US$9 million worth of SFM tokens depleted from SafeMoon's liquidity pool causing a drop in the token's price.
 After negotiations with the SafeMoon team, the hacker agreed to return only 80% ($7 million) of the stolen liquidity and kept $2 million of the stolen tokens.

-On 1 November 2023, a Federal indictment was unsealed, charging SafeMoon's CEO Braden John Karony, Token Founder Kyle Nagy, and former SafeMoon employee Thomas Smith with conspiracies involving securities fraud, wire fraud, and money laundering in connection with SafeMoon.
+On 1 November 2023, a federal indictment was unsealed, charging SafeMoon's CEO Braden John Karony, Token Founder Kyle Nagy, and former SafeMoon employee Thomas Smith with conspiracies involving securities fraud, wire fraud, and money laundering in connection with SafeMoon.
 The United States District Court for the Eastern District of New York alleged that the defendants misled SafeMoon investors about the accessibility of 'locked' liquidity and engaged in personal trading.
 The charges reported that as SafeMoon's market capitalization exceeded $8 billion, they fraudulently diverted millions of dollars from the 'locked' liquidity for personal gain.
 Karony and Smith were arrested, while Nagy remained at large.
 The charges were brought by the SEC and the Department of Justice with FBI assistance.

+2024-present: Bakruptcy and Legacy

-In December 2023, SafeMoon declared Chapter 7 bankruptcy, and as a part of this process was acquired by the VGX Foundation.
+In December 2023, SafeMoon declared Chapter 7 bankruptcy, which was approved in March 2024.
+As a result, the court ordered Safemoon to liquidate remaining crypto assets and liquidity pools, formally killing the project's ecosystem and leaving the token virtually untradable. and as a part of this process was acquired by the VGX Foundation.

-In 2024 Kyle Nagy resurfaced in Russia, where he filed a complaint with police against two men in the Federal Security Service who extorted 4.5 million dollars from him as "payment for his peaceful stay in the Russian Federation."
+In 2024, Kyle Nagy resurfaced in Russia, where he filed a complaint with police against two men in the Federal Security Service who extorted 4.5 million dollars from him as "payment for his peaceful stay in the Russian Federation."

+Following a highly publicized 12-day trial in May 2025 at a Brooklyn federal courthouse, former CEO Braden John Karony was convicted on all counts of conspiracy to commit securities fraud, wire fraud, and money laundering.
+Evidence proved he misled investors by siphoning millions from "locked" liquidity pools to buy luxury real estate and sports cars.

+Former Chief Technology Officer Thomas Smith officially pleaded guilty to conspiracy charges and cooperated with the federal investigation in October 2025.
+The FBI launched a large-scale appeal urging affected SafeMoon investors to submit evidence of their losses to help calculate massive criminal restitution orders.

+SafeMoon's legacy in the broader cryptocurrency ecosystem has been historically significant, many "copycat" tokens continue to appear utilising SafeMoon's name and tokenomics model.